paulqsims/inno_pop/readme.md

 Data and code associated with the publication “An investigation of population variation in maze exploration and its predictors in wild Trinidadian guppies (*Poecilia reticulata*)”.
-Insert publication information here.
-This repository is permanent archived at INSERT Zenodo DOI HERE.
+(Insert publication information here).
+This repository is permanent archived at (Zenodo DOI HERE).

 ## Authors